volansys/covid-vaccine-booking/README.md

 <a href="https://www.buymeacoffee.com/vishalv26" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-### Important:
-- This is a proof of concept project.
-I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
-Seriously, if you get into legal trouble for using this, I am not liable.**
-- This CANNOT book slot automatically.
-You will need to enter the OTP and Captcha.
-- Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
-- There is no option to register new mobile or add beneficiaries.
-This can be used only after beneficiary has been added through the official app/site.
-- **Be careful if you choose to use the auto-book feature.** It will blindly select first available center, date - both sorted ascending - and a RANDOM slot.
-I would recommend __against__ using this.
-Only added for the convenience of people in short supply areas.
-- If you accidentally book a slot, don't worry.
-You can always login to the official portal and cancel that.
-There will be an X symbol on the right-top corner **_for each beneficiary._**
-- API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2
-- And finally, I know code quality isn't great.
-Suggestions are welcome.

 ### Usage:

 For the anyone not familiar with Python and using Windows, using the ```run.bat``` would be the easiest way.